 After uploading your document, click the Sign button.

-Now, you are shown different ways you can add your signature.
-You can type, draw, capture with a camera, scan a QR code or upload an existing image of your signature.
+Now, you’ll be shown different ways to add your signature.
+You can type, draw, capture with a camera, scan a QR code, or upload an existing image of your signature.

 Below, we’ll show you two ways you can add your signature using this tool.